pprcht/shortestpaths/README.md

 larger and sparse graphs.

 ## Graph Theory
 Graph theory is a field of mathematics.
-The subject of study are the eponymous *graphs*.
+The subject of study are the eponymous *Graphs*.
 In a general sense a graph **G** is an ordered pair *G = (V,E)* composing a set of *vertices* **V** and a set of *edges* **E**.
 A vertex is sometimes also refered to as *node* or *point*.
 An edge is an unordered pair of two vertices and is sometimes also refered to as *link* or *line*.